VERSE-Web/VERSE-Web/README.md

 - Yes, I'm a car guy.
 - My favaourite car is the 2019 C7 ZR1 Corvete.
 - Manual > Auto
-- Yes a "QT 5.0L W16 AWD with an LSD and 4WS" makes sense...
+- Yes a "QT 5.0L W16 AWD with an LSD and 4WS with Sequential" makes sense...
 The fuck u mean no it doesn't.

 ---